 When you think of the symptoms of the menopause, it’s likely you’ll think about hot flushes, night sweats and mood swings, but there are some other lesser known indications that the menopause could be approaching.

-In fact there are a whopping 34 symptoms associated with the menopause and some are a little on the surprising side.
+In fact experts believe there can be up to around 60 symptoms associated with the menopause and some are a little on the surprising side.

 "The itchy sensation can occur anywhere on the body, even on your elbows."